 Keep warm.
 It’s all over the weather - the temperature is dropping this week, especially towards the weekend and standing around at night can get very chilly!
-Make sure to wrap up warm with hats, scarfs and gloves and if you are wheelchair bound take blankets and drink warm drinks throughout the evening.
+Make sure to wrap up warm with hats, scarfs and gloves and if you are wheelchair bound ask you Live-in Carer to take blankets and a warm drink to sip throughout the evening.

 Sparklers.
 If you are going to be lighting sparklers, then here are some safety tips to help.
 Always hold the sparklers at arm’s length away from your body.
 Only light one sparkler at a time.
 Have a bucket of water/sand for you to then put your sparklers in hot end down.
 Be aware of any loose clothing.